Skip to Content

 What is a Sheepadoodle?

 If you are looking for one you probably already know that a Sheepadoodle is a designer cross breed between an Old English Sheepdog (OES) and a Poodle.
-It is a relatively new crossbreed, which makes finding one at a rescue harder.
+It is a relatively new crossbreed, which makes finding one at a rescue hard.

 Since the Sheepadoodle is a new crossbreed, there are no standards for the dog’s size, coloring, appearance, or temperament.
 However there are commonalities among them and reputable breeders will have an idea on what to expect.